higherkindness/mu-scala/microsite/src/main/docs/reference/source-generation.md

 This section explains each of the sbt plugin's settings.

+TODO: should I add a section explaining how this plugin is disabled by default, or is that more appropriate in the other settings?

 ### muSrcGenIdlType

 The most important sbt setting is `muSrcGenIdlType`, which tells the plugin what kind of